 “So, thank goodness for Tātaiako: Cultural Competencies for Teachers of Māori Learners!
 Because here at Te Puna Reo we feel really deeply that no one concept, whakaaro (idea), or tikanga (convention or practice) ever sits in isolation – certainly not the uniquely Māori ones, and this is especially true if you’re applying a Māori lens to your practice.
 I think Tātaiako does a great job of reiterating and validating that, as does Te Whāriki, and so too do the new Standards for the Teaching Profession (more on those later).”

-Storypark’s new planning feature has allowed Tānia’s teachers to show evidence within a kaupapa Māori setting
+Storypark’s new planning feature has allowed Tānia’s educators to show evidence within a kaupapa Māori setting

 Tānia’s Provisionally Certificated Teachers use the competencies within Tātaiako to categorise their evidence – an obvious choice given that its concepts, Behavioural Indicators, and Outcomes have all been designed with the educational success of Māori learners in mind, and for teaching with a corresponding cultural lens that’s specific to us here in Aotearoa New Zealand.
 “Without a doubt, we are uncompromisingly dedicated to that”.